VITTORIANO

 make impossible its insertion in the landscape formed by Campidoglio

-Aracoeli Stair.
-Nowadays this monument is one of the most popular in Rome
+and and Aracoeli Stair.
+Nowadays this monument is one of the most

-for tourists and we think this is for the same reason why once
+popular in Rome for tourists and we think this is for the same

-was disputed.
-King of Sardinia Victor Emmanuel II join his army
+King of Sardinia Victor Emmanuel II join his army with Garibaldi,

-with Garibaldi, famous commander who also fought in South America
+famous commander who also fought in South America (that's why

-(that's why he is also known as "two worlds' hero"),
+he is also known as "two worlds' hero"), and managed

-and managed to win against army of Vatican.
-Thanks to this union
+to win against army of Vatican.
+Thanks to this union Italian regions

-Italian regions was united in 1861 but Lazio and Veneto that was
+was united in 1861 but Lazio and Veneto that was annexed later

-annexed later in 1866 and in 1870 with a battle against Vatican
+in 1866 and in 1870 with a battle against Vatican army ended with

-army ended with the famous act called "Breccia di Porta Pia"
+the famous act called "Breccia di Porta Pia" in September

-in September 20th.
-After few months Rome became capital of Italian
+20th.
+After few months Rome became capital of Italian State and

-State and Pope Pio IX declared himself prisoner and excommunicated
+Pope Pio IX declared himself prisoner and excommunicated King

 State "releasing" the Pope from his imprisonment.